-For any changes to the original certificate a Variation will be issued, this is indicated by a "/" and a variation number.
+For any changes to the original certificate a Variation will be issued, this is indicated by apending the certificate number with a "/" followed by the variation number.
 E.g. SIRA08ATEXnnnn /3 indicating a Sira EC Type Certificate issued in 2008 with 3 variations.

-If the certificate is appended with a "U" e.g. ExVeritas 17ATEXnnnU then is is not a fully approved device but a component and can only be used in the Hazardous area as part of an assembly which has its own 'full' Type Certificate.
+If the certificate is appended with a "U" e.g. 17ATEX12345U then it is a 'standalone' approved device but a component and can only be used in the Hazardous area as part of an assembly which has its own 'full' Type Certificate.

 Component approved items include empty enclosures, terminals, switches, pushbuttons & indicators1 etc. and are component certifed to make simplify the certification of the complete assembly.

 E.g. a control station is made up of components A, B, C which all have component approval on Certificate D, the enclosure may have component approval.

 When the Assembly is submitted for certification only the worst case for items A, B, C need be assessed and individual items do not necessarily need to be tested as they have a component certificate.